White-Town/multivagrant-wordpress-mysql/README.md

 ### 3. Start the Virtual Machines

 Navigate to the project directory and start the VMs:

  ``` bash
     cd project-directory
     vagrant up
 ```

 This command will provision both the Web VM and the Database VM.

 ### 4. Accessing the Setup

 Once the VMs are up and running, you can access the services as follows:

-    WordPress: Open http://192.168.56.6 in your web browser.

    MySQL: Connect to the database at 192.168.56.7 using the credentials:

   Username: wpuser

   Password: password

 ### 5. Stopping & Destroying VMs

 - To stop the VMs:

 ``` bash

 vagrant halt
 ```

 - To completely remove the VMs:

 ``` bash
 vagrant destroy -f
 ```